thelastoutpostworkshop/gpio_viewer/README.md

 If your code don't compile, **before submitting an issue:**

-Try placing this header file
+Try placing this header file after all other includes:
 ```C++
 #include <gpio_viewer.h>
 ```
-after all other includes

 - Compile with the [latest stable release](https://github.com/thelastoutpostworkshop/gpio_viewer/releases/latest) of the GPIOViewer Library **and** with the [latest ESP32 boards](https://github.com/espressif/arduino-esp32)
 - See also this [solved issue](https://github.com/thelastoutpostworkshop/gpio_viewer/issues/116)